howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

     and retrieve data for this tutorial
 - `src`: This directory holds the source files for our GraphQL server.
-  - `schema.js` contains our **application schema**.
+  - `schema.graphql` contains our **application schema**.
     The application schema defines the GraphQL operations we can send from the frontend.
 We'll take a closer look at this file in just a bit.
   - `resolvers` contains the
     [_resolver functions_](https://www.prisma.io/blog/graphql-server-basics-the-schema-ac5e2950214e#resolvers-implement-the-api)
     for the operations defined in the application schema.